-A successful partnership between the Indiana Judicial Center and Court Technology resulted in the statewide release of the INcite Risk Assessment Application in January 2011.
+A successful partnership between the Indiana Office of Court Services and Court Technology resulted in the statewide release of the INcite Risk Assessment Application in January 2011.
 The Indiana Youth Assessment System (IYAS) for juveniles and the Indiana Risk Assessment System (IRAS) for adults are each comprised of six risk assessment instruments, for a total of 12 tools in all.
 Each of the instruments are used during specific points of the juvenile and criminal justice processes to help determine an offender’s risk to reoffend and identify criminogenic needs.
 Information gathered from the risk assessment tools allows users to develop individualized case plans for offenders with the goal of reducing recidivism.

-After a user successfully completes the required training for proper interviewing and assessment scoring techniques from the Indiana Judicial Center, access is then granted to the INcite Risk Assessment Application.
+After a user successfully completes the required training for proper interviewing and assessment scoring techniques from the Indiana Office of Court Services, access is then granted to the INcite Risk Assessment Application.
 Once a user has completed an interview with an offender, he or she will log in to the INcite application and answer the risk assessment questions based on information gathered during the interview.
 The offender information, risk assessment answers, specific domain scores, and overall assessment scores are stored in the system for future reference.
 Once that offender progresses to the next stage of the juvenile or criminal justice system and another risk assessment is warranted, the next user will be able to utilize the existing offender information and refer back to the previously completed risk assessment.

 The IYAS portion of the Risk Assessment Application was initially piloted by the Marion County Juvenile Probation Department in September 2010, followed by the Morgan County and Hendricks County Probation Departments participating in the IRAS pilot in November 2010.
 To date, over 2,900 users representing all 92 counties are utilizing the INcite Risk Assessment Application.

 - The system and maintenance is free to all agencies.